tresorit/tresorit-gentoo-overlay/README.md

 ## Install

 1. Make sure you have [layman][layman] installed.
-2. Download *repositories.xml*
-3. Run `sudo cp repositories.xml /etc/layman/overlays && layman -S && layman -a tresorit`.
+2. Run `sudo layman -f -o https://raw.githubusercontent.com/tresorit/tresorit-gentoo-overlay/master/tresorit.xml -a tresorit`.
-4. You can now emerge packages from the overlay and eix-sync will refresh the repository.
+3. You can now emerge packages from the overlay and eix-sync will refresh the repository.

 ## Packages provided